Lime Soil Stabilization: Find the Best Soil Stabilization Method

 V High Sulfate Resistance

-Regardless of the specific stabilizing agent, there are a few factors that affect the cost of stabilization.
-They are materials, delivery, application and the availability of water.
+Regardless of the specific stabilizing agent, there are many factors that affect the cost of soil stabilization including materials, delivery, application, and the availability of water.
 Material cost is regional, depending on local supply and demand.
 The costs associated with delivering material is dependent on the distance from the material production plant to the job site and trucking rates by location.
-While spreading with typical construction equipment, such as bulldozers and backhoes, is possible, an experienced contractor with specialized equipment is recommended to properly spread and incorporate the material with the soil.
-Another facet of application is depth, as more material is required whenever deeper treatment is desired.
-Treatment depths can range from 6 to 18 inches but are typically between 8 and 12 inches.
+While spreading with typical construction equipment, such as bulldozers and backhoes, is possible, an experienced contractor with specialized equipment like spreader trucks and soil reclaimers is recommended to properly spread and incorporate the material with the soil.
+Another facet of application is treatment depth, as more material is required whenever deeper treatment is desired.
+Treatment depths can range from 6 to 18 inches, but a 12-inch depth is typical.
 Finally, water accessibility also affects cost.
-Water is necessary to hydrate both lime and cement pushing reactions to form strength generating bonds.
+Water is necessary to hydrate both lime and cement, pushing reactions to form strength generating bonds.

 We’re here to help you find the best solution for your next project.
 Let’s get started.
 Give me a call at 937-641-9901.